ApostolosIrakleous/ca/README.md

 ### 4.3 Restart server
 ### `npm intall nodemon --save -dev`
-this istall is for when ever we do a change in the database the server will restart and apply the changes.
+this install is for when ever we do a change in the database the server will restart and apply the changes.
 - ![image](https://github.com/ApostolosIrakleous/ca/assets/132573422/8d16f38d-e83c-4566-845c-42a8d0257d49)
 #### if changes done in the app and file saved you will get this:
 ![image](https://github.com/ApostolosIrakleous/ca/assets/132573422/4354bde3-f3e1-4f91-bc99-77bf4745dbde)